-Sample playbook · Invented persona
+Sample read · Invented persona

-What nine dates produce.
+What nine intentional dates look like.

 The story so far